kosmios1/Beetle-Quest/doc/report.typ

 The tests were conducted using mocks that allowed for the isolated testing of individual services.
 These mocks simulated the behavior of external components, enabling the verification of each service's functionality without relying on real external resources.
 Both unit and integration tests where carried out with #link("https://www.postman.com/")[Postman].

-To conduct the test a performance testing tool, #link("https://locust.io/")[Locust], was used that allowed for load simulation and analysis of the service responses in various scenarios, ensuring an accurate assessment of the performance and robustness of each component
+A performance testing tool, #link("https://locust.io/")[Locust], is used to perform load simulations and analysis of the service responses in various scenarios, ensuring an accurate assessment of the performance and robustness of each component.

 #linebreak()